open-sauced/maintainer-intro-course/effective-communication.md

 #### Active Listening

-Active listening plays an important role in handling a difficult situation.
+Active listening plays a vital role in handling a difficult situation.
 You can only resolve a problem if you understand it clearly.

 Active listening is a communication skill to not only hear the words of a speaker but also try to understand their intentions completely and acknowledge their feelings.